Monte Lake residents to view fire devastation first-hand as wildfires continue to rage in B.C. | CBC News

-Monte Lake residents to view fire devastation first-hand as wildfires continue to rage in B.C.
+Residents of B.C. community return to assess damage as wildfires continue across province

-29 buildings known to be lost in White Rock Lake fire between Kamloops and Vernon, says regional district
+White Rock Lake fire continues to be B.C.
+Wildfire Service's primary concern

-Some residents of Monte Lake, a small B.C. community devastated by the White Rock Lake fire, will now be able to view the damage first-hand as the district confirms 28 residences and one business have been lost.
+Some residents of Monte Lake, a small B.C. community devastated by the White Rock Lake fire, are now able to view the damage first-hand as the district confirmed on Saturday that 28 residences and one business have been lost.

 The community was evacuated on Aug.
 5 after the White Rock Lake fire, burning between Vernon and Kamloops, jumped Highway 97 and scorched structures in the town.